psiberx/cp2077-cet-kit/README.md

 - Session Start (New Game, Load Game)
 - Session End (Load Game, Exit to Main Menu)
 - Saving and Loading (Manual Save, Quick Save, Auto Save)
-- Pause State (All Menus)
+- Pause State (All Menus, Tutorials)
-- Blur State (Weapon Wheel, Phone, Call Vehicle)
+- Blur State (Weapon Wheel, Call Vehicle, Phone)
 - Death State

 This module can be used to efficiently detect when a player